 - Stripped Bonds

 - Certificates of Deposit (CODs)

 An example may help illustrate the discount and interest amount.
-If a bank issues a bond with a maturity price of $1,000 for $900, the original issue discount is $100, and the discount would be included in income as it accrues over the term of the bond.
-Please note, if the discount is less than one-quarter of an interest percentage (.0025) the discount may be considered de minimis discount and treated as zero.
+If a bank issues a bond with a maturity price of $1,000 for $900, the original issue discount is $100, and the discount would be included in income as it accrues over the bond term.
+Please note, if the discount is less than one-quarter of an interest percentage (.0025), the discount may be considered de minimis discount and treated as zero.

-All of the above being said, many people will ask if there are any exceptions to reporting OID income.
-The OID may not apply to the debt instruments below, but please always check current law and regulations with your tax attorney or tax advisors.
+Many people would ask if there are any exceptions to reporting OID income.
+The OID may not apply to the debt instruments below, but please always check current laws and regulations with your tax attorney or advisors.

 - United Savings Bond